SoapyMan/CE1/README.md

 ### Future work TODO

-* Build editor and convert to Qt or ImGui
 * Fix original bugs
 * Optimize game loading times
 * Replace FMOD 3.74 with OpenAL or Steam Audio